brichards21/calendar-project/index.md

 Now on to what I actually accomplished.
 As far as distributions go, I accomplished more or less what I intended to do, with some variation.
 Homework still clocks in as the activity that takes up most of my time on a weekly basis.
-However, it seems that I spent less time than I intended to doing homework.
+However, it seems that I spent less time doing homework than I intended to.
 I really spent an average of 2,525 minutes, 42.08 hours, per week doing homework.
 Even if it's just a 5 hour difference, I learned that my school work took me less time than I thought it would take me.
 42.08 hours a week is already enough time